A Duel at Carisbrooke Castle

 A few days later, Henry White would be knighted.

 For how long Ann White’s third marriage lasted, I cannot say.
-But the story still doesn’t quite end there, because a few years later, the name of Gilchrists, once of the 101st Regiment, crops up again.
+But the story still doesn’t quite end there, because a few years later, the name of Gilchrist, once of the 101st Regiment, crops up again.

 This paragraph was widely reported in other newspapers starting the following morning.
 The claims made in the article were challenged in The Military Register a few days later, on August 6th, 1817, but it seems that the refutation went largely unnoticed for almost a month.